BorgwardtLab/Kernelized-Rank-Learning/README.md

     python exp.py config.yaml

-Run experiments for KBMTL (https://github.com/mehmetgonen/bmtmkl).
+Run experiments for [KBMTL](https://github.com/mehmetgonen/bmtmkl).
 The code below was tested using Matlab R2016b.
 Execute this only if KBMTL was specified in the configuration file:

     bash prepare_KBMTL.sh
     matlab -nodisplay -nosplash -nodesktop -r "run_KBMTL"